sonic-net/SONiC/doc/voq/lag_hld.md

 ### 3.1 Configuration

-* The **LAG configuration** in VOQ chassis is same as is done in non-VOQ chassis system.
+* The **LAG configuration** in a Distributed VOQ system is same as is done in a non-VOQ system.
 No changes are required.
-LAG expected to be configured on local ports only.
+LAG is expected to be configured on local ports only.
 No requirement to make system port specific LAG configuration.
 * The name of the LAG in the PORTCHANNEL table is unique within the asic SONiC instance and must start with "PortChannel".
 * Also no changes are required for **LAG Member** configuration and **LAG Interface** configurations.
 PORTCHANNEL_MEMBER table and PORTCHANNEL_INTERFACE table are used in the same way how they are used in non-chassis system.